Jictyvoo/MoonStar/README.md

-# WebMole
+# StarMoon

-Is a library that helps Lua User to make connections with web pages and do a scrapping in it.
+Is a program that helps Lapis User to convert html pages to Moonscript pages.

 ## Components